 I love using fresh herbs in my cooking!
 Going out to my kitchen herb garden just a few feet away from my back porch and getting just what I need for my salad, or that finishing touch for dinner is just perfect.
-Couldn’t ask for more!
+I couldn’t ask for more.

-I find it easier to bring in established herbs from pots in my garden than start an indoor herbs garden from seeds.
+I find it easier to bring in established herbs from pots in my garden than to start an indoor herb garden from seeds.

 Best Herbs For Your Kitchen Garden